C2SP/C2SP/BLAKE3.md

 ### 1.1.
 Hashing Modes

-BLAKE3 was also designed to instantiate multiple cryptographic primitives, to offer a simpler and more efficient alternative to dedicated legacy modes and algorithms.
+BLAKE3 can instantiate multiple cryptographic primitives, to offer a simpler and more efficient alternative to dedicated legacy modes and algorithms.
 These primitives include:

 * **Unkeyed hashing (hash)**:  This is the general-purpose hashing mode, taking a single input of arbitrary size.
 BLAKE3 in this mode can be